Protect Server Actions

 Learn how to protect your Server Actions so only authenticated users can execute them.

-Server Actions bypass the Next.js middleware/proxy (and thus bypass our auth middleware), so they cannot be protected automatically.
-You must validate authentication within each Server Action that requires it.
+Server Actions bypass the Next.js middleware/proxy (and thus bypass our auth middleware), so you must perform authentication checks directly within the Server Action.

 // src/wristband.ts